-This class will be online for 3 - 2 hour sessions over 3 consecutive days using our online workshop software.
-All registered attendees will receive additional login information a few days prior to the first class date.
+This class will be online using WebEx online workshop software.
+All registered attendees will receive an email with WebEx login information a few days prior to the class date.

 This workshop has been approved for six (6) General Library Education Units (LEUs) for Indiana staff.